jpodwys/riot-progressive-enhancement/README.md

 # To Do

 - [x] AES encrypt entry text (from node due to the info available in the `Caution` note in the [MySQL docs](https://dev.mysql.com/doc/refman/5.5/en/encryption-functions.html)
+- [ ] Modify what MySQL logs so that I can move AES encryption back to MySQL rather than doing it on the server
+- [ ] Add plain-text search for entries (can only do this once AES encryption is moved back to MySQL which is blocked by the item above this one)
 - [ ] Move tag-specific CSS out of `wrapper.ejs` into each tag file and [do this](https://github.com/riot/riot/issues/1250) for server-side rendering
 - [ ] Prevent the back button from allowing users to see data after logging out.
 It currently only works with the history state immediately before the logout page, perhaps only with JS routing and not form submission routing?
 - [ ] Generate `bundle.js` at deploy so I can remove it from github
+- [ ] Paginate the entries list--right now it's limited to the most "recent" 20 items

 ... more incoming.